superjose/polymer-sass/README.md

 ## Code Example

 This assumes that you have your files inside an "app" folder.
 This can be modified inside the gulpfile.
+They can be in any subfolder as well.
+Including Element's subfolder.
 ```
  gulpfile.js
  /app